pingidentity/pingone-mobile-sdk-ios/README.md

 ### Send log file

+The PingOne Mobile SDK bundle writes fixed size, encrypted log messages to memory.
+To send these logs to our server for support, call the sendLogs function:

 ```swift
 // Call this method if you want to share the PingOne SDK logs with the PingOne support team.
 PingOne.sendLogs { (supportId, error) in